alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: HTML text basics/README.en.md

 <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Test_your_skills:_HTML_text_basics"> Link to this test </a>

 <strong>Assessment on Mozilla Discourse</strong><br>
-<a href="https://discourse.mozilla.org/t/assessment-wanted-for-html-text-basics-skill-test-1/106331">Link to Assessment </a>
+<a href="https://discourse.mozilla.org/t/assessment-wanted-for-html-text-basics-skill-test-1/106331">Link to assessment </a>